binpash/benchmarks/INSTRUCTIONS.md

 At a high level, the paper claims the following contributions (p.
 2):

-1. A set of real-world shell programs across domains (CI, ML, SysAdmin, etc.)
+1. A set of real-world shell programs that span a variety of domains
 2. Accompanying inputs under three tiers: `--min`, `--small`, and `--full`
 3. Automation of dependency setup, input validation, and correctness checking
 4. Infrastructure for static and dynamic analysis and characterization of the benchmark suite